dy-lin/BIOF520/assignments/hw02/README.md

 	![](case04_hw02_tree.png)
 	![](case04_hw02_cladogram.png)
 1. Write the report:
     > In one or two paragarphs, write a brief discussion of your results and explain how phylogenetics could be useful to discover the source of this pathogen.
-Considering other related potential causes of infection, why might the concept of "Original Antigenic Sin" be important in predicting the outcoem for a patient previously infected with the agent you identified in the workflow above?
+Considering other related potential causes of infection, why might the concept of "Original Antigenic Sin" be important in predicting the outcome for a patient previously infected with the agent you identified in the workflow above?

     * Results: [`case04_hw02_submission.pdf`](case04_hw02_submission.pdf)